klameer/intellisolve.co.uk_3/README.md

 VBA also allows you to write your own Excel functions.
 There are 500+ functions in Excel.
 If these are not enough, you can write your own.

 ## Python Automation
 Python is a general purpose programming language that has many applications from processing data to making your own games.
 This is where things get interesting.
-You can go beyond Excel automation with Python.
-Do things like develop web applications or even build a full data pipeline using Python.
+Python automation goes beyond spreadsheets.
+Python is like the glue that brings together different solutions and lets them talk to each other.

+Here are some of the things we have done with Python.

 Pattern matching.
 Read a large body of text very quickly and extract out the information you need with powerful language processing tools.
 Read and write files or summarise data that is all over the place in different file formats in different directories.